 Key benefits of React Native

 Flutter is a relatively new framework in the hybrid mobile app development arena, but it has created a lot of hype in the last couple of years.
 A recent Statista report suggests Flutter is the most popular Hybrid mobile framework.
 Powered by Google, this open-source framework is known for its speed and reliability.
 It also enables developers to create highly creative UIs with flexible designs.
-Renown brands like Amazon, Alibaba, BMW, Toyota, and many others have used this framework to build their applications.
+Renowned brands like Amazon, Alibaba, BMW, Toyota, and many others have used this framework to build their applications.

 Key benefits of Flutter